picknchew/ws-gift-tracker/README.md

 # Wealthsimple Gift Tracker

-A desktop app to track the gifts you've received during Wealthsimple's 2021 gifting event!
+A desktop app to track the gifts you've received during the Wealthsimple Cash x Send to win event from December 14 to 31, 2021!

 [Download](https://github.com/picknchew/ws-gift-tracker/releases) (only Windows binaries are available, macOS and Linux binaries can be built following the instructions below)

+## Features
+- List of who you should send a gift to next
+- Breakdown of the frequency of each prize you received
+- Historical view of all the gifts you received
+- Number of gifts you've received and total money made from the event
+- Current Wealthsimple Cash account balance

 ## Development